zaphar/ucg/docsite/site/content/reference/expressions.md

 Symbols
 -------

-Many ucg expressions or statements use a symbol.
+Many UCG expressions or statements use a symbol.
 A symbol might be used as either a name for a binding or a name for a field.
 Symbols must start with an ascii letter and can contain any ascii letter, number, `_`, or `-` characters.

 ### The environment symbol

-There is a special symbol in ucg for obtaining a value from the environment.
+There is a special symbol in UCG for obtaining a value from the environment.
 The `env` symbol references the environment variables in environment at the time of the build.
 You reference an environment variable just like it was in a tuple.
 By default, attempting to reference a variable that doesn't exist will